Trinity College, Toronto: Early years

 Bishop Strachan died on November 1, 1867 (All Saints' Day).
 Provost Whitaker committed to maintaining Strachan's vision for the university, and continued to run the institution in strict conformity with conservative church principles.
 While Whitaker slowly permitted new courses to be offered, Trinity's core subjects remained theology, classics, and mathematics.
 Despite the urges of the College Council and some students, Whitaker steadfastly rejected federation with the University of Toronto.
 To Whitaker, the benefits of joining the larger, secular University were outweighed by the "priceless benefits of such an education as can be given only on Christian principles, and under the hallowed shelter of the Church of Christ."

 In 1879, Provost Whitaker lost a contentious election to become Bishop of Toronto.
 This was his third failure seeking the position, and after the loss he resolved to return to his home in England.
 Whitaker left in 1881, and in his place the College Council appointed the Reverend Charles Body, another clergyman from Cambridge.
 Body was thirty at the time of his appointment, and significantly reformed the curriculum and policies of Trinity College.
 Under Provost Body, religious entry-requirements were abolished for non-divinity students, and the first female students were admitted to study.
-The requirement to wear a cap and gown while leaving College grounds was dropped, although chapel attendance remained mandatory for both divinity and arts students.
-Body's reforms succeeded in attracting new students, and within a decade enrollment more than doubled.
+The requirement to wear a cap and gown while leaving university grounds was dropped, although chapel attendance remained mandatory for both divinity and arts students.
+Body's reforms succeeded in attracting new students, and within a decade enrolment more than doubled.

-The original College building suffered from architectural defects.
+The original Trinity building suffered from architectural defects.
 The building was cold in winter, and fireplaces filled the residence rooms with smoke.
-Until 1888, the college used coal for heating, which generated noxious fumes.
-Over time, additional wings were added to the college, such as a convocation hall added in 1877 in memory of John Strachan.
-A designated chapel was built in 1883; previously, chapel had been held in a room originally intended for the college's library.
-Enrolment grew substantially under Provosts Body and Welch, such that in 1894 the college erected an east wing devoted entirely to student residences.
+Until 1888, the university used coal for heating, which generated noxious fumes.
+Over time, additional wings were added to the university grounds, such as a convocation hall added in 1877 in memory of John Strachan.
+A designated chapel was built in 1883; previously, chapel had been held in a room originally intended for the university's library.
+Enrolment grew substantially under Provosts Body and Welch, such that in 1894 the university erected an east wing devoted entirely to student residences.